Jeiwan/uniswapv3-book/src/milestone_2/user-interface.md

 # User Interface

 Let's make our web app work more like a real DEX.
 We can now remove hardcoded swap amounts and let users type arbitrary amounts.
-Moreover, we can now let users swap in both direction, so we also need a button to swap the token inputs.
+Moreover, we can now let users swap in both directions, so we also need a button to swap the token inputs.
 After updating, the swap form will look like:

 ```jsx
 <form className="SwapForm">